Di- is for Directed: First-Order Directed Type Theory via Dinaturality: Introduction

-\ParaGraph{Geometric models of directed type theory.} Riehl and Shulman \cite{Riehl2017type} introduce a simplicial type theory based on a synthetic description of $(\infty,1)$-categories.
-A directed interval type is axiomatized in a style reminiscent of cubical type theory \cite{Cohen2015cubical}, which allows a form of (dependent) Yoneda lemma to be proven using the structure of the identity type.
-This type theory has been implemented in practice in the Rzk proof assistant \cite{Kudasov2024formalizing}.
-On this line of research, Weaver and Licata \cite{Weaver2020constructive} present a \emph{bicubical} type theory with a directed interval and investigate a directed analogue of the univalence axiom; the same objective was recently explored in Gratzer et al. \cite{Gratzer2024directed} with triangulated type theory and modalities.
+\textbf{Geometric models of directed type theory.} Riehl and Shulman~\cite{Riehl2017type} introduce a simplicial type theory for synthetic $(\infty,1)$-categories.
+A directed interval type is axiomatized in a style reminiscent of cubical type theory~\cite{Cohen2015cubical}, which allows a form of (dependent) Yoneda lemma to be derived using such identity type.
+This type theory has been implemented in practice in the Rzk proof assistant~\cite{Kudasov2024formalizing}.
+On this line of research, Weaver and Licata~\cite{Weaver2020constructive} present a \emph{bicubical} type theory with a directed interval and investigate a directed analog of the univalence axiom; the same objectives were recently advanced in Gratzer et al.~\cite{Gratzer2024directed,Gratzer2025yoneda} with triangulated type theory and modalities.

-In comparison with the above works, we do not explore the geometrical interpretation of directedness and focus on elementary 1-categorical semantics; moreover, our treatment of directed equality is done intrinsically with elimination rules as in \ML type theory rather than with synthetic intervals, with semantics directly provided by $\hom$-functors.
+In comparison with the above works, we do not explore the geometrical interpretation of directedness and focus on ``algebraic'' 1-categorical semantics; moreover, our treatment of directed equality is done intrinsically with elimination rules as in \MLTT rather than with synthetic intervals, with semantics directly provided by $\hom$-functors.

-\ParaGraph{Coend calculus, formally.} Caccamo and Winskel \cite{Caccamo2001higher} give a formal system in which one can work with coends and establish non-trivial theorems with a few syntactical rules.
-The flavour is explicitly that of an axiomatic system, and does not take inspiration from type-theoretic rules: for instance, presheaves are \emph{postulated} to be equivalent under the swapping of quantifiers (Fubini), so this principle is not derived from structural rules as typically done in a logical presentation.
+\textbf{Coend calculus, formally.} Caccamo and Winskel~\cite{Caccamo2001higher} give a formal system in which one can work with coends and establish non-trivial theorems with a few syntactical rules.
+The flavor is explicitly that of an axiomatic system, and does not take inspiration from type-theoretic rules: for instance, presheaves are \emph{postulated} to be equivalent under the swapping of quantifiers (Fubini), so this principle is not derived from structural rules as typically done in a logical presentation.